Digital Accessibility

 Deadlines

-• April 2026 - This is the compliance deadline for WA State policy USER-01, which refers to the Accessibility Standard, USER-01-01-S, requiring a minimum level of compliance of WCAG 2.1 AA for the technology we present to customers (external).
+• April 2026 - This is the compliance deadline for WA State policy USER-01, which refers to the Accessibility Standard, USER-01-01-S, requiring a minimum level of compliance of WCAG 2.1 Level AA for the technology we present to customers (the public).

 • July 1, 2026 - By this date, the Accessibility Standard requires a minimum level of compliance of WCAG 2.2 AA.